 Feminist.com 30th Anniversary

-In 2025 we are excited to mark Feminist.com’s 30th anniversary, and we have much to celebrate as we look back at the last three decades!
-Over the next few months, our website and newsletter will include a retrospective featuring flashbacks to Feminist.com’s work and partnerships over the years.
+In 2025 we are excited to mark Feminist.com's 30th anniversary, and we have much to celebrate as we look back at the last three decades!
+That includes these retrospective flashbacks to Feminist.com’s work and partnerships over the years.
 We look forward to celebrating our accomplishments with all of you and setting the stage for the next 30 years of impactful work together.

 A Look Back At...